luoyaqifei/PaperMote/README.md

 ### Sprint 2: Frontend Development and Advanced Features (Week 2, from Sep 16 to Sep 22)
 -   Day 1-3: Add advanced features
     -   [x] Implement functionality to record and update notes at specific locations within books
-    -   [ ] Implement basic search functionality
-    -   [ ] Implement functionality to upload images of paperbooks
+    -   [x] Implement functionality to upload images of paperbooks
-    -   [ ] Implement functionality to sort notes by book location, last updated time, etc.
     -   [x] Add responsive design across all devices
 -   Day 4-5: Testing and Deployment Preparation
-    -   [ ] Conduct initial testing of all features
+    -   [x] Conduct initial testing of all features
-    -   [ ] Fix any critical bugs
+    -   [x] Fix any critical bugs
     -   [x] Refine UI/UX based on initial usage
-    -   [ ] Configure frontend build for production
     -   [x] Prepare for the deployment
 -  Day 6-7: Polish and Documentation
     -   [x] Implement additional features